 Your parrot doesn’t hear you talking to others

-Does your bird sees and hears you talking back and forth with others?
+Does your bird see and hear you talking back and forth with others?
 That might be a factor.
 For instance, there was testimony about someone who had a cat who grew up and lived for 12 years of her life in a monastery where the monks had taken vows of silence.
 Cats are normally quite verbal, using dozens of different sounds to communicate, but this little cat was mute, having never experienced her human family at the monastery talking.

 Even if your bird listens to you speak on Skype or the phone, or listening to others converse back and forth on TV or online can help.
 Parrots will learn best through modeling and observing others.